Mother Teresa: Nobel Peace Prize

-Hitchens accused her of hypocrisy for choosing advanced treatment for her heart condition.
-Hitchens said that "her intention was not to help people" and that she lied to donors about how their contributions were used.
-"It was by talking to her that I discovered, and she assured me, that she wasn't working to alleviate poverty.
-She was working to expand the number of Catholics.
-She pursued, 'I'm not a social worker.
-I don't do it for this reason.
-I do it for Christ.
-I do it for the church.

-Defense of ministry
+Defence of ministry

 Criticism towards Mother Teresa has been challenged and rebutted by others.
-Christopher Hitchens, the fiercest critic of Mother Teresa, has been accused of directing attacks at her for simply being a devout Christian.
+Her critics were accused by Simon Leys of directing attacks at her for simply being a Christian.
 Navin B. Chawla points out that Mother Teresa never intended to build hospitals, but to provide a place where those who had been refused admittance "could at least die being comforted and with some dignity."
 He also counters critics of Mother Teresa by stating that her periodic hospitalizations were instigated by staff members against her wishes and he disputes the claim that she conducted unethical conversions.
 "Those who are quick to criticise Mother Teresa and her mission, are unable or unwilling to do anything to help with their own hands."

 Similarly, Sister Mary Prema Pierick, the former Superior General of the Missionaries of Charity, also stated that Mother Teresa's homes were never intended to be a substitute for hospitals, but rather "homes for those not accepted in the hospital...
 But if they need hospital care, then we have to take them to the hospital, and we do that."
 Sister Pierick also contested the claims that Mother Teresa deliberately cultivated suffering, and affirmed her order's goal was to alleviate suffering.

 Fr.
 Des Wilson, who had hosted her in Belfast in 1971, argued that "Mother Theresa was content to pick up the sad pieces left by a vicious political and economic system" and he noted that hers was a fate very different to that of Archbishop Óscar Romero of El Salvador.
 While she got the Nobel Prize, "Romero, who attacked the causes of misery as well as picking up the pieces, was shot in the head".